Do you know what are the biggest weight loss mistakes that women make?

 If you eat too much sugar (bread, pasta, rice, fruit, potatoes) you will end up with high blood glucose.

 Not only it is dangerous because glucose damages the arteries and contributes to cardiovascular disease, inflammation and many chronic diseases such as diabetes and obesity.
 Hyperglycemia puts the body under stress and increases the stress hormone cortisol.

-Your body is very clever and will try to remove the excess sugar out of the bloodstream.
+Your body is very clever and will try to remove the excess sugar from the bloodstream.

 For that hormone insulin nicknamed FAT MAKER comes into play too.